Dating ancient rock art is difficult.

-Artists who created the ancient masterpieces that we appreciate today—cave paintings, murals on cliff walls, countless carvings, and other artifacts—left no written records about the worlds in which they lived.
-This often makes it difficult to know when they lived.
+Artists who created the ancient masterpieces of rock art that we appreciate today—cave paintings, murals on cliff walls, pictographs, petroglyphs, and other artifacts—left no written words about the worlds in which they lived.
+This makes it difficult to know when they lived.
 Fortunately, modern technology has helped scientists develop several dating methods to accurately date ancient art sites.

 The most well-known of these methods is radiocarbon dating, also known as carbon-14 dating.
 Radiocarbon dating was first developed in the late 1940s and has since become a staple in many scientific fields.
 The principle behind this method is relatively simple.
 Carbon 14 is present in all living things.
 Once an organism dies, the carbon-14 atoms decay at a steady rate and become carbon-12 atoms.
 Scientists can measure the ratio of carbon-14 to carbon-12 in a sample, and using this ratio they can derive the sample’s age.
 It’s an extremely helpful method when dating organic material, such as black charcoal pigments, which contain large amounts of carbon.
 But it’s not as helpful in dating inorganic material, such as geologic formations, that contain little or no carbon.
 And there is a limit to how far back the method can reach.
 Samples less than 50,000 years old can readily be dated using carbon-14; older, samples, however, often no longer contain enough carbon-14 for accurate measurements.
 Radiocarbon dating has been used to find the ages of paintings in the Chauvet cave in southern France, some of which are more than 30,000 years old.